- Email me at firstname.lastname@example.org I check my email constantly.

 Most Milestones receive a team grade, meaning everyone in the team receives the same grade.
 Others are individual, everyone gets an individual grade.

 Notice that your personal contribution counts for up to 100% of your final grade.
-Your personal contribution will be determined by
+Your personal contribution will be determined by me.
+I will be looking at:

 - the peer evaluation done by all team members on all their team members, submitted at the end of the semester